solutionforest/Inspirecms-core/docs/document-type.md

 ---
-title: Document type
+title: Document Type
 slug: document-type
 path: docs/v1/document-type
 uri: /docs/1.x/document-type
----
-# Document type
+heading: Document Type

-Document Types in InspireCMS define the structure and behavior of your content.
+brief: Document Types in InspireCMS define the structure and behavior of your content.
 They determine what fields are available, how content is organized, and how it's presented to visitors.
 ---

-## Understanding Document Types
+## Overview

 A document type is essentially a **blueprint** for content, similar to a class in object-oriented programming.
 It defines:

 -   What fields are available for content entry
 -   How content is organized in the admin interface
 -   What templates can be used for rendering
-- How content is structured in the URL hierarchy

 ---